harihaysrun/sisc-vue/README.md

 The colours used in the wireframes are mainly shades of grey and pink, but I decided to change it up because pink adds a touch of femininity to the branding, which is not what I'm going for.

 **SI(S)C uses:**
-- Gender-neutral colours (black, white, and mediumslateblue as the accent colour) because skincare is for everyone, regardless of genders!
+- Neutral colours (black, white, and mediumslateblue as the accent colour) because skincare is for everyone, regardless of genders!
 - The retro line design to give it an element of fun

 ### Font